6 points, SCA Band 2, 0.125 EFTSL

 Refer to the specific census and withdrawal dates for the semester(s) in which this unit is offered.

 This unit will explore the metric structure of curves and surfaces, primarily in 3-dimensional Euclidean space.
-Concepts of curvature arise naturally, and the major focus will be on the inter-relationships of various definitions of curvature, such as the normal and binormal curvatures of a curve, and the extrinsic, principal and Gaussian curvatures of a surface.
-Links will be drawn with many other areas of mathematics, including complex analysis, linear algebra, differential equations, and general relativity.
+The major focus is on the various concepts of curvature and related notions, and the relationships between them.
+Curvature and torsion of a curve.
+First and second fundamental forms of a surface.
+Geodesic and normal curvatures of a curve on a surface.
+Gaussian, mean and principal curvatures of a surface.
+Important theorems relating these concepts.
+Links will be drawn with many other areas of mathematics, including real and complex analysis, linear algebra, differential equations, and general relativity.

 On completion of this unit students will be able to: